South East Hampshire CCG

 GPs have been notified by the CCG that they will be responsible for forwarding non-urgent referrals to QAH as per the following message:

 Following a number of queries relating to the local referral pathway, the CCGs would like to confirm that local Optometrists are not able to refer directly to secondary care providers – the referral must go back to the GP for validation and onward referral.

-Optometrists can however refer directly to the Care UK Community Service where the referral meets agreed clinical guidelines.
+Optometrists can however refer directly to the Practice Plus Community Service (previously Care UK) where the referral meets agreed clinical guidelines.

 The CCGs continue to look at opportunities around streamlining this process going forward and will keep you updated.
 In the meantime, if you receive a request from an Optometrist to refer your patient onto secondary care (GOS18), please could you ensure this is done and not sent back to the Optometrist.”

 Glaucoma and Cataract patients should be referred to St Mary’s NHS Treatment Centre.